hamidthri/navbot_ppo/README.md

 ### Demo GIF

-Watch a demonstration of our mapless motion planner in action:
+Watch a demonstration of our mapless motion planner in action (3x):

 ![Demo GIF](demo/video.gif)